anr-bmbf-pivot/draft-dns-over-coap/iesg-reviews/iesg-reviews-sorted.md

 > [[GoFa-Comment-4][draft-ietf-core-dns-over-coap-17-ballot-gofa]] /...this kind of poisoning attacks./...this kind of poisoning attack./
 (remove 's').

+> #### Section 8
+>
+> [[ErVy-Comment-10][draft-ietf-core-dns-over-coap-17-ballot-ervy]] s/That information can also imply trust in the DNSSEC validation by that server./That information can also imply trust in the DNSSEC validation by that *DoC* server./

 ## DoC Server May be the Authoritative Nameserver

 > ### [[MoBo-Comment-8][draft-ietf-core-dns-over-coap-17-ballot-mobo]] Recursion termination in the CoAP realm